Jim8y/cs-page/_posts/2015-09-03-auto-requirements.md

 ---
 layout: post
-tags: ["Python", "dev"]
+tags: [Python, Development]
-title: "Automatically generate requirements file for Python project"
+title: Extract requirement files from Python projects
 ---

 When you need to move your Python project around, say, to test under the